grithin/php-route-rewrite/README.md

 ## Route Globals
 In the course of chained control logic, it is sometimes useful for the items in the chain to share-forward functionality or variables.
-To enable this, `Route` provides a global array, which it injects/unpacks into `_control.php` files.
+To enable this, `Route` provides a global array, which it injects/unpacks into control files (like `_control.php` or `page.php`) files.
 By default, two globals are always available: `Route`, which refers to the Route instance, and `control`, which is an ArrayObject intended to be where you place control functionality and variables you want to share.
 However, you can add globals.

 ```php